 The campaign featured seven epic natural wonders with the intention of encouraging locals and visitors to experience Oregon’s mesmerizing landscapes.

-What are the 7 Wonders of Oregon?
+List of the 7 Wonders of Oregon

 - Crater Lake National Park